j19sch/j19sch.github.io/posts/2012/20120709-yatm-vipt.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2012/07/09/yet-another-testing-model-value-information-processes-value/).*
+*This post was originally published on my old blog.*

 [^1]: This may have something to do with me heavily leaning on Kantian epistemology to simplify the model, though.
 (If you want to learn more about Kantian epistemology, reading Schopenhauer is a good start.)